Edwardvaneechoud/Flowfile/flowfile_worker/README.md

-# FlowFile Worker
+# Flowfile Worker

-FlowFile Worker is a high-performance FastAPI-based service that handles the execution and caching of data operations for FlowFile.
+Flowfile Worker is a FastAPI-based service that handles the execution and caching of data operations for Flowfile.
 It runs as a separate process to manage heavy computational tasks and provides a REST API for executing Polars operations efficiently.

 ## 🚀 Features